SuperMuel/so_insights/README.md

 ### Frontend

 The Frontend offers a Streamlit interface for:

 - Managing workspaces and search queries
+- Configuring data sources (web search and RSS feeds)
 - Manually triggering ingestion and analysis tasks
 - Viewing ingestion results and cluster analyses
-- Interacting with a Chatbot with Retrieval-Augmented-Generation (RAG)
+- Interacting with a Chatbot using Retrieval-Augmented Generation (RAG)
-- Generating content for blog posts, Linkedin, Twitter/X, etc based on detected topics with images.
+- Generating content for blog posts, LinkedIn, Twitter/X, etc., based on detected topics with AI-generated images

+### Shared

+The Shared component provides:

+- Common data models used across the system
+- Utility functions for database operations, language handling, and more
+- Shared configurations and settings

 ## Tech Stack